What is Matte Painting in Photoshop?

 Matte Painting is often used a lot in science fiction and fantasy movies.
 If you are interested in this topic, let's find out with SaDesign what Matte Painting is in Photoshop in the following article.

-Matte Painting in Photoshop
+1. What is Matte Painting in Photoshop?

 This is a technique that has been around for a long time.
 Initially, Matte Painting was a surreal background used in photography and film.
 This technique allows filmmakers to create cityscapes and landscapes in a variety of methods.